rbouqueau/TTML_in_MP4_DASH_statement/README.md

 ### Conclusion

 If you have any feedback, remarks and questions.
-Please free to contact us directly or via our [https://github.com/rbouqueau/TTML_in_MP4_DASH_statement](Github project).
+Please free to contact us directly or via on github: [https://github.com/rbouqueau/TTML_in_MP4_DASH_statement](Github project).
 Thank you.